 Buttermilk was prized by older generations for its tangy flavor and remarkable properties in baking.
 When paired with baking soda, as it is in recipes such as buttermilk pancakes and buttermilk biscuits, the buttermilk's lactic acid reacts vigorously, creating a great rise and exceptional crumb.
 In addition, the lactic acid can be used to tenderize meats, as it is often called upon to do in fried chicken recipes.
 Buttermilk can also be enjoyed as a drink, especially to improve gut health and aid in digestion.

 The beauty of buttermilk is that it lasts longer in the refrigerator than other dairy products.
 The solids may separate from the liquid, but all it needs is a good shake, and if it comes back together it is ready to go.
 Buttermilk also freezes well; poured into portioned containers and placed in the freezer, it is always on hand for a batch of cornbread or a quick smoothie.
 Thaw in the fridge or on a low setting in the microwave.

 Buttermilk and Digestive Health

 Buttermilk made the old-fashioned way is a rich source of probiotics.
 Like yogurt or kefir, buttermilk that contains active cultures can introduce or reintroduce gut flora that may have been lost due to antibiotic regimens.
-These bacteria enhance digestion, aid in nutrition and combat digestive issues from flatulence to Crohn's disease.
+These bacteria enhance digestion, aid in nutrition, and combat digestive issues from flatulence to Crohn's disease.
 Those suffering from indigestion or reflux may find that the richness of buttermilk soothes an inflamed esophagus.
-Be sure that the buttermilk contains live cultures; pasteurized buttermilk will have killed off the bacteria after they produced all that tangy acid.
+Be sure that the buttermilk contains live cultures; pasteurized buttermilk will have killed off the bacteria in the process of producing all that tangy acid.